napsteryeah-wq/app-dev/README.md

 Fantasy / Horror / Drama

 ## Why I Like It
-I like Supernatural because it has cool stories about monsters, angels, and family.
+I like Supernatural because it has cool stories about monsters, angels, demons, and family.
 The brothers always stick together no matter what happens.

 ## Fun Fact